rsdoiel/antenna/archives/2025/planet_2025.20.md

 ---

-## 8 years jail for man who hijacked car with baby in back
+## Man who hijacked car with baby in back jailed for 8 years

 date: 2025-05-19, from: RTÉ News